runewit/Lab3-Chat-Client/readme.md

 	all caps as the first input, then it will prompt the user for additional input.

-There is really no testing for this program at the moment, though I intend
+There is really no testing for this program at the moment, though I intended
 	to add useful tests to the test_server file and make a test_client file.